Carole Lucarelli

 Carole Lucarelli (born 26 November 1972) is a French former professional tennis player.

 Lucarelli played on the professional tour in the 1990s and reached a career high ranking of 175 in the world.
 She twice featured in the women's singles main draw at the French Open, as a wildcard in 1993 and 1994.

+Carole Lucarelli is now the manager of a tobacconist's shop.